tensorflow/gnn/tensorflow_gnn/docs/guide/gnn_modeling.md

 ...but it depends on the `FooGraphUpdate` class how to initialize it and how it treats multiple node and edge sets in the input.
 Please browse the models documentation to find out more.

+If you're unsure which model to use, look for those called "Model Template" or `Mt...` for short.
+A model template provides a small group of field-tested GNN architectures behind a common interface; you can start from default hyperparameters, train a baseline model, and iterate from there.

 **Write your own GNN from scratch.** If you want, you can take matters completely into your own hands by defining your own subclass of